Nelly-Whitney/LITA_Class_Project2/README.md

 - Identify Trends in Cancellations and Renewals
 - Make data-driven recommendations to improve customer retention and acquisition

+#### Data Sources
+The dataset used in this analysis was provided by the incubator Hub

 #### Tools Used
 - Microsft
     1. Data Cleaning